Evidence of spin-orbital angular momentum interactions in relativistic heavy-ion collisions

-The complete expression is given in~\cite{formula} and Eq.~\ref{eqn1} is obtained by applying parity symmetry of QCD, the unit trace condition of the spin density matrix, and integrating over the azimuthal angle.
-The probability of finding a vector meson in spin state zero \rh~is~1/3 in the absence of spin alignment and the angular distribution in Eq.~\ref{eqn1} is uniform.
-Deviations from $\rh=1/3$ indicate that the vector meson has a preferred spin state, leading to a non-uniform angular distribution.
-This is the experimental signature of spin alignment.
+\rh~is 1/3 in the absence of spin alignment and the angular distribution in Eq.~\ref{eqn1} is uniform.
+The experimental signature of spin alignment is a non-uniform angular distribution (\rh~$\neq$ 1/3).

-The large initial angular momentum in combination with the spin-orbit interaction is expected to lead to spin alignment with respect to the reaction plane (RP).
+The direction of the angular momentum in non-central heavy-ion collisions is perpendicular to the reaction plane (subtended by the beam axis and impact parameter)~\cite{Liang:2004ph}.
+The spin-orbit interaction is expected to lead to spin alignment with respect to the reaction plane (RP).
 The reaction plane orientation cannot be measured directly, but is estimated from the final state distributions of particles.
-This experimentally measured plane is called the event plane~\cite{Poskanzer:1998yz} (EP).
-To correct for the spread of the EP with respect to the RP, the observed $\rho^{obs}_{00}$ is corrected for the EP resolution ($R$) using~\cite{Tang:2018qtu},
+This experimentally measured plane is called the event plane (EP)~\cite{Poskanzer:1998yz}.
+The deviation of the EP with respect to the RP is corrected using the EP resolution ($R$) and observed $\rho^{obs}_{00}$~\cite{Tang:2018qtu},